Amirarsalan-sn/Latex-for-quantum-study/README.md

 # Latex-for-quantum-study

-Latex resource for a study on Quantum Machine Learning
+This Repository includes resouces for latex code of an study about Quantum Machine Learning and its Applications.

+## Study Reference

+1. Sanati, Amir.
+(2024).
+Concise Insights into Quantum Machine Learning and Its Practical Uses.
+10.13140/RG.2.2.14216.64002.